mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `ssl_verify_peer_host`

 Peer host verification.
-This parameter takes a boolean value and is enabled by default.
+This parameter takes a boolean value and is disabled by default.

 When this feature is enabled, the peer hostname or IP is verified against the certificate that is sent by the peer.
+If the IP address or the hostname does not match the one in the certificate returned by the peer, the connection will be closed.
+If the peer does not provide a certificate, the host verification is not done.
+To require peer certificates, use `ssl_verify_peer_certificate`.

 ### `ssl_crl`